This post on making a homemade sugar scrub was compensated but all opinions are my own.

 Where to Find Nature’s Truth Essential Oils

 Nature’s Truth Essential Oils can found in the vitamin aisle at retailers like Target, Rite Aid, CVS, Walgreens, HEB, Meijer, Stop & Shop and ShopRite.
-They can also be easily purchased from the convenience of home on Target.com which is how I bought mine.
+They can also be easily purchased from the convenience of home on Target.com or Amazon.com.
 (I love shopping from my couch.)
 Some of the essential oils available are: Lemon, Peppermint, Tea Tree, Lavender, Frankincense, Orange (Sweet), Rosemary, Bergamot, Cinnamon, Cedarwood and Patchouli.
-There are also several different blends like the Energy that I used in making soap and a sugar scrub.

 How to Use Essential Oils

 Essential oils and blends can be used in a variety of DIY projects.
 I know a lot of people make soap for personal use.
 When I had my goats I used to make and sell goat’s milk soap.
+Now I get it from my friend.
 It’s not that hard, you just have to be careful when working with the lye.

 When making any soap using lye safety must come first so you MUST use protective eyewear and rubber gloves because trust me, that stuff B.U.R.N.S.
 Don’t ask how I learned that, but it involved NOT wearing rubber gloves.